-Connecting the Shenandoah and Great Smoky Mountains National Parks, the Blue Ridge Parkway is one of the most important automobile parkways in the United States and the most visited National Park unit in the nation.
+Connecting the Shenandoah and Great Smoky Mountains National Parks, the Blue Ridge Parkway is one of the most important automobile parkways in the United States and one of the nation’s most visited National Park units.

 Congress allocated funds for the initial construction of the Blue Ridge Parkway on June 16, 1933, under the authority of the National Industrial Recovery Act.
 With a budget of $16 million, Ickes hired Stanley Abbott, a New York landscape architect, to oversee the project, and Abbott’s vision of a chain of parks and recreational areas began to take shape.

-The parkway was envisioned as the first elongated national park providing automobile travelers access to some of the most spectacular natural scenery in the United States, as well as architectural details that provided variety and charm.
-Its planned landscape was designed down to the smallest details, as landscape architects and engineers worked together for decades to complete the project.
+The Parkway was envisioned as the first elongated national park providing automobile travelers access to some of the most spectacular natural scenery in the United States and architectural details that provided variety and charm.
+Its planned landscape was designed down to minor details, as landscape architects and engineers worked together for decades to complete the project.
 Due to land-ownership constraints, it was 30 years before the Parkway road was completed across the Pisgah Range in North Carolina.

-In the mid-1950s, the National Park Service launched a ten-year development program, called Mission 66, to mark the 50th anniversary of the agency’s creation.
-The plan included an accelerated effort to complete construction of the Parkway by 1966.
-This initiative was very successful, finishing all of the Parkway’s construction with the exception of 7.7 miles at Grandfather Mountain, North Carolina.
+In the mid-1950s, the National Park Service launched a ten-year development program called Mission 66 to mark the 50th anniversary of the agency’s creation.
+The plan included an accelerated effort to complete the construction of the Parkway by 1966.
+This initiative was very successful, finishing all of the Parkway’s construction except for 7.7 miles at Grandfather Mountain, North Carolina.

-When complete, the parkway made its way through the central and southern Appalachian Mountains from the Shenandoah National Park, near Waynesboro, Virginia (Milepost 0) to Great Smoky Mountains National Park, near Cherokee, North Carolina (Milepost 469).
+When complete, the Parkway made its way through the central and southern Appalachian Mountains from the Shenandoah National Park, near Waynesboro, Virginia (Milepost 0) to the Great Smoky Mountains National Park, near Cherokee, North Carolina (Milepost 469).

-Once on the parkway, the maximum speed limit is 45 miles per hour and is often less than that.
+Once on the Parkway, the maximum speed limit is 45 miles per hour and often less than that.
 There are no gas stations along the Parkway, but several are located just off the Parkway at access points.
-Roanoke, Virginia and Asheville and Boone, North Carolina are the largest cities along the way.
+Roanoke, Virginia and Asheville, and Boone, North Carolina, are the largest cities along the way.

 Though there are numerous sites to see along this scenic route, some of these include:

-Humpback Rocks – Milepost 5.8 – At the Parkway’s north end is a scenic hardwood forest and sweeping valley vistas.
+Humpback Rocks – Milepost 5.8 – There is a scenic hardwood forest and sweeping valley vistas at the Parkway’s north end.
 Humpback Rocks illustrates the blend of cultural and natural features that define the rest of the Parkway.
-Visitors can hike to high rock outcroppings or explore 1890s farm buildings relocated during Parkway construction.
+Visitors can hike to high rock outcroppings or explore the 1890s farm buildings relocated during Parkway construction.
 This site also includes a visitor center with a museum and a picnic area.

-James River – Milepost 63.7 – Travel through the James River Gorge has evolved from foot, to boat, to rail, to today’s modern highway road system.
-Stop at the visitor center to discover why Virginians built a canal system rather than simply float on the unimproved James River, and why a railroad would buy an entire canal system.
+James River – Milepost 63.7 – Travel through the James River Gorge has evolved from foot to boat, to rail, to today’s modern highway road system.
+Stop at the visitor center to discover why Virginians built a canal system rather than float on the unimproved James River and why a railroad would buy an entire canal system.
 This area includes a visitor center, hiking trails, and a picnic area.

 Rocky Knob – Milepost 167 – Venture into one of the Parkway’s more rugged areas at Rocky Knob.
 Hike through forests, explore mountain ridges, or enjoy spring wildflowers.
 This site features a visitor center, campground, picnic area, and hiking trails.

 Mabry Mill – Milepost 176 – The sights and sounds of Rural Appalachia fill the air at Mabry Mill during summer and fall.
-Ed Mabry built the mill where he and his wife Lizzy ground corn, sawed lumber, and did blacksmithing for three decades.
-The old mill, cultural demonstrations, and a decades-long tradition of Sunday afternoon music and dancing continue to draw visitors today.
+Ed Mabry built the mill where he and his wife Lizzy ground corn, sawed lumber and did blacksmithing for three decades.
+The old mill, cultural demonstrations, and a decades-long tradition of Sunday afternoon music and dancing draw visitors today.
 Take a break from driving with a short walk by the mill or some country fare at the restaurant.
-Mabry’s Mill is open seasonally and cultural demonstrations occur Thursday-Monday from 10:00 a.m. to 5:00 p.m. in summer and early fall.
+Mabry’s Mill is open seasonally, and cultural demonstrations occur Thursday-Monday from 10:00 a.m. to 5:00 p.m. in summer and early fall.
 Free mountain music concerts are held on Sunday afternoons in the summer and fall.
-Matthew’s Cabin, which is not one of the original Mabry buildings, but was relocated from an area close by adds to the area’s picturesque and historic nature.
+Matthew’s Cabin, which is not one of the original Mabry buildings but was relocated from an area close by, adds to the area’s picturesque and historic nature.